+Blockchain is the key innovation behind the cryptocurrency Bitcoin and have lately come in focus almost everywhere.
 Blockchain itself can be described as a technology with the ability to displace the need for other (e g human, legal, governmental…) layers of trust between any numbers of globally distributed endnodes.
 We can compare it to how e-mail and messaging is displacing the need for mailmen and postal services.
 Or putting it another way: it is a global distributed platform for implementing algorithm based trust relations.

 Ok, but what does all this mean for the world in the longer term?

 Possible future implications

 Service based organizations like e g insurance companies, banks and most governmental bodies rely on two core capabilities: (1) the ability to provide a certain service while (2) retaining their role as a trusted provider.
 We already witness how accelerated digitalization and democratization of technology moves processing power from centralized service centers to our smart phones and personal computers.
 One consequence is that our devices now have the capacity to completely bypass the central servers.
 If it wasn’t for the trust aspect many systems and apps would be redesigned taking advantage of the new technical possibilities.
 What Blockchain is doing is opening up the possibility to digitally integrate the trust component.